Associate of Science in Nursing - Bridge Pathway Option (AF13) Degree

 • Complete a minimum of 1,000 employer-verified practice-based hours within the past 12 months and/or have at least three (3) years of full-time experience as an LPN or Paramedic in the last five (5) years - Proof of Employment Form found here: Proof of Employment.

 • Students will be eligible for admission into the program after achieving an admission score of 70% or higher on the ASN Bridge Pathway Competency Exam and prior to enrollment in program (RNSG-B) courses.
+Beginning with the Fall 2025 admission cohort, the competency exam will no longer be a requirement.

 • Students are required to attend the scheduled educational session(s) prior to sitting for the ASN Bridge Pathway Competency Exam.